Bybit Card Review 2026

 The tier system rewards loyalty and bigger spenders, but it is not a requirement to get value from Bybit Card.
 Even at the base level, you get a functional crypto-to-fiat spending card, which is the core utility.
 Perks and rewards are a bonus on top.

-Should you upgrade tiers?
-I run a simple calculation: multiply the additional cashback percentage by your estimated monthly spending, then multiply by 12 to get annual rewards.
+Evaluating a tier upgrade: multiply the additional cashback percentage by estimated monthly spending, then multiply by 12 to get annual rewards.
 Compare that to the value of the tokens you need to stake (and the opportunity cost of locking them up).
 If the rewards exceed 5-10% of the staking amount annually, the upgrade makes financial sense.
-Below that threshold, your money might earn better returns elsewhere.
+Below that threshold, capital may earn better returns elsewhere.

 Our Rating